XenitAB/terraform-modules/modules/kubernetes/control-plane-logs/README.md

 This module is used to run a small [vector](https://vector.dev/) deployment inside the cluster.
 It listens to a message queue, parses the output and pushes it to stdout.

+vector.toml includes the config how to connect to it's different endpoints.
+Vector supports unit testing, and to verfiy it's config you can run `vector test vector.toml`.

+If you need to update the vector.toml you need to perform the following manuall task to regenerate the secret located in the templates file cat vector.toml |base64 -w 0
+All the variabels in vector.toml is read in through environment variabels in the deployment.

 ## Requirements

 | Name | Version |